chris-c-thomas/brc-mono/docs/workspace-guide.md

 # Managing the BRC Mono Workspace

-This document provides comprehensive technical guidance for managing the BRC Mono workspace, including detailed instructions for package management, dependency resolution, and workspace operations.
+This document provides comprehensive technical guidance for managing the BRC Mono workspace.
+It details instructions for package management, dependency resolution, workspace operations, and other related tasks.

 ## Table of Contents